amiya-pattnaik/wdio-testgen-from-gherkin-js/README.md

   });
 });
 ```
-> <span style="color: red;"> Note: It is recommended to examine the generated code and implement any required adjustments to meet your needs, such as invoking methods from test spec files to the page class, incorporating reusable methods, renaming selector name, method name (if any) and managing your test data etc.</span>
+> Note: It is recommended to examine the generated code and implement any required adjustments to meet your needs, such as invoking methods from test spec files to the page class, incorporating reusable methods, renaming selector name, method name (if any) and managing your test data etc.

 ---

 ## ✅ Features Implemented